orientechnologies/orientdb-docs/src/internals/Network-Binary-Protocol.md

 ## version 33

-Removed the token data from error heandling header in case of non token session.
+Removed the token data from error handling header in case of non token session.
 Removed the db-type from REQUEST_DB_OPEN added REQUEST_DB_REOPEN